-The CAWA certification exam consists of 100 scored questions plus 15 unscored pilot questions.
-Candidates will have a maximum of 140 minutes to take the exam.
-The pilot exam questions will NOT count towards your final CAWA score.
-The pilot questions are included to ensure their viability so that they can be used in future updates of the CAWA exam.
+The CAWA certification exam consists of 100 scored questions.
+Candidates will have a maximum of 150 minutes to take the exam.

-The email confirmation of your testing appointment will provide you with instructions on how to proceed to take the exam.
+The email confirmation of your testing appointment will provide you with instructions on how to proceed to take the exam (and the CAWA Exam Prep Package contains many ProctorU resources).
 The CAWA certification exam is remote proctored and administered under strict security and standardized testing conditions.
 You must follow all proctor instructions provided to ensure the security of the exam.

-What is required to test with an online proctor?
+What is required to test with our online proctor?